 Once upon a time, there was a tiny blob.
 Quite tiny, as a matter of fact.
 But then one day, he got the munchies and found himself growing rapidly, as smaller organisms were rapidly devoured.
 One after another, it became a full-blown addiction!
 The world was his buffet; always someone to munch on, always someone smaller.
 Nom nom nom.

-Whatever the reason, there is fun times to be had here, although floating around as this tiny blob isn’t immediately exciting.
+Whatever the reason, there are fun times to be had, although floating around as this tiny blob isn’t immediately exciting.
 Once you’ve gobbled up a bunch, however, everything changes, and the entire world shrinks, enabling you to consume once larger organisms.
 To progress, you’ll need to gain enough mass so even the ‘guardians’ that stand between you and the next area are… up for grabs.
 Oh and be sure to eat as much as possible before leaving, to get a head start on what lies ahead.
 Size does matter in some cases – this is one of them.

 Miopia is different every time you play it.
 If you want to, and you’re good enough, you can play it forever.
 See if you can grow until your size is measured in kilometers!